Canon M5 vs Panasonic LF1

 It is notable that the M5 has a hotshoe, while the LF1 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M5 and the LF1 are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Panasonic.
+Both the M5 and the LF1 have been discontinued, but can regularly be found used on ebay.
+Neither of the two has a direct successor, so they represent the end of the respective camera lines from Canon and Panasonic.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon M5 and the Panasonic LF1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.